cwittenberg/leanix/README.md

 See [leanix/leanix.py](./leanix/leanix.py) (discovery methods) and [leanix-load-zscaler-metrics.py](./azure-automation-jobs/leanix-load-zscaler-metrics.py)

 Purpose
-- To lifecycle your apps, you need to know the architect's vision, cost and usage.
+- To lifecycle your apps, you need to know the architect's vision, cost and **usage**.
+The latter is difficult to track, but no longer with this!
 - Knowing how many users your apps utilize over time is a great way to support architecture decision making.

 How it works: